vvvv/betadocs/Wiki/Learning/Tutorials/Introduction.md

 In comparison to a textual programming language the input pins would represent the parameters/arguments of a function whereas the output pins would mean the result of that function.

 That much about the theory.
-Now let's go retro and say [Hello World!](TODO INTERNALLINK:Tutorial Hello World) with the second tutorial.
+Now let's go retro and say [Hello World](xref:eb717348-39dc-4687-a8d4-44db6c491c76) with the second tutorial.